LOT Network: Background

 LOT started as a Canon, Google and Red Hat-led initiative in 2014, and its founding members were mostly technology companies.
 Companies from other industries such as finance and automotive have joined the network to protect themselves from the growing threat of PAEs.
-As of August 2024, LOT Network had more than 4,300 members and 4.5 million patent assets.
+As of January 2026, LOT Network had more than 5,800 members, including the world's largest patent holder, Samsung Electronics, and the three largest smartphone manufacturers.
+It covers nearly 6 million patent assets which is more than 24% of all U.S. patents.
 Notable members of LOT include Google, Red Hat, Uber, Ford, Dropbox, Mazda, General Motors, Honda, CBS, Netflix, JPMorgan Chase, SAP, Microsoft, Tesla, Alibaba, the Wikimedia Foundation, and IBM.

 The number of patent disputes in the U.S. peaked in 2015, reaching 7,500 cases.
 According to Unified Patents, two-thirds of these cases were filed by patent trolls.
 A study out of Boston University found that patent litigation results in direct losses of about $60 billion every year in the U.S.

 As of October 2024, LOT had within its membership: